Lorch Hall, 611 Tappan St.

 Village Economies and the Structure of Extended Family Networks, with Giacomo De Giorgi, Marcos Rangel, and Imran Rasul, B.E Journal of Economic Analysis and Policy, (9)1, Article 44, October 2009.

 Family networks and school enrollment: evidence from a randomized social experiment, with Giacomo De Giorgi, Marcos Rangel, and Imran Rasul, Journal of Public Economics, 94(3-4), April 2010.

 Extended family networks in rural Mexico: a descriptive analysis, with Giacomo De Giorgi, Marcos Rangel, and Imran Rasul, Institutional Microeconomics of Development, edited by Timothy Besley and Raji Jayaraman, Cambridge: MIT Press, 2010.

-Resource sharing within family networks: insurance and investment, with Giacomo De Giorgi and Imran Rasul, submitted.
+Resource sharing within family networks: insurance and investment, with Giacomo De Giorgi and Imran Rasul, The Economic Journal, forthcoming.

 When incentives backfire: Spillover effects in food choice, with Silvia Prina, Heather Royer, and Anya Samek, submitted.

 Spillover effects of micro-credit in Mexico, with Tim Conley, Dean Karlan, and Jon Zinman.

 Household Behavior with Financial Market Imperfections (and How to Alleviate Them)